Certora/Tutorials/12.Lesson_Arrays/README.md

 ## 2. Intermediate
 Take a look in [ArrayUniqueBug.sol](2.Intermediate/ArrayUniqueBug.sol).
 Here the contract maintains a unique array of addresses by ensuring that the address to be pushed is not already in the array.
+We will see how to write invariants for this pattern.

 1. The contract `ArrayUniqueBug` (from [ArrayUniqueBug.sol](2.Intermediate/ArrayUniqueBug.sol)) has bugs.
 It allows the